AliiaPush/idance-studio/src/data/news/2025-08-26-3-years-of-idance-studio-–-and-our-very-first-big-dance-fairy-tale.md

     Nach drei Jahren Idance Studio sind wir einfach dankbar und stolz, dass wir diesen Traum wahr machen konnten – und hoffen, dass solche Konzerte künftig zu einer kleinen Tradition werden.
   en: >-
-    On May 31, the moment finally arrived: our very first dance spectacle came to life on stage – full of passion, imagination, and joy!
+    On **May 31, 2025,** the moment finally arrived: our very first dance spectacle came to life on stage – full of passion, imagination, and joy!

     The dance fairy tale **“Where Dreams Live”** tells the story of a little girl who travels in her sleep to a magical world full of wonders.
 On her journey to find friendship, she meets dancing flowers, butterflies, funny ghosts, and a wise fairy – but also dark shadows that she can overcome only with courage and hope.
 In the end, she discovers what she wished for most: new friends, light, and joy.